omunozsanchezdeloitte/Capstone---Group-3/README.md

 2. Jupyter Notebook
 3. Data Sources

+This README is a summary of our project.

 ## Business Understanding
 Empower Automotive is an app that users can use to help set a price on their used car.